-During the COVID 19 public health emergency, instances in which the referral is late due to a local early intervention system closing or having no means by which to send the referral are also considered beyond the control of the ITC and the LEA.
+During the COVID-19 public health emergency, instances in which the referral is late due to a local early intervention system closing or having no means by which to send the referral are also considered beyond the control of the Infant and Toddler Connection (ITC) and the LEA.
 Part C has been asked to clearly communicate the reason for all late referrals to Part B. Please refer to the Indicator 12 Instructions for specific information related to reporting late referrals or missed timelines due to COVID-19 related factors.

-25. Does a referral to a Local Education Agency require a parent signature?
+19. Does a referral to a Local Educational Agency require a parent signature?

-26. What should local education agencies provide when a preschool aged child receives IEP services in a child care or community-based preschool program that is still open?
+20. What should LEAs provide when a preschool-aged child receives IEP services in a child care or community-based preschool program that is still open?
+What about Head Start?

-27. How will VDOE’s Training and Technical Assistance Centers’ (TTAC) scheduled professional development activities and services to school divisions be impacted?
+21. How will VDOE’s professional development activities and Training and Technical Assistance Centers’ (TTAC) services to school divisions be available as schools reopen?

 General guidance provided by DMAS includes:

 - Use the typical CPT/billing code for these services - the same code that one would use if delivering the service through traditional, in-person methods.

 - It is recommended, but not required, to use the "GT" billing code modifier in the DMAS billing system, and the use of the place or site code of "02" as the site of care.
 (Particularly for schools that have not billed DMAS for services delivered via telehealth before, please know this is optional and not required.
 DMAS does not want uncertainty with the billing system to interfere with billing for these services.)